Requirements to work in WA

 - Application for general registration (graduated or trained overseas) as a Registered Nurse, Enrolled Nurse or Midwife - AGOS-04 (PDF)

 Before starting work with WA Health, all potential employees need to pass a criminal record clearance and those who will work in an area that cares for children (under the age of 18) will also need to pass a working with children check (external site).
+Potential employees will be provided information on how to do this when offers of employment are made by the individual health services

 We welcome the diversity and wealth of experience that overseas applicants bring to our hospitals and health services.